forestryio/forestry.io/hugo/content/docs/faqs/how-to-use-yaml-json-front-matter-w-hugo.md

 {{% /tab %}} {{% /code_tabs %}}

+{{% warning %}}
-This option has now been deprecated in recent Hugo versions.
-The format is now based on the front matter used in your [archetypes](https://gohugo.io/content-management/archetypes/).
+This option has been deprecated in recent Hugo versions but **Forestry still relies on this option so keep it in your config file**.
+In recent Hugo versions, the format is now based on the front matter format used in your [archetypes], (https://gohugo.io/content-management/archetypes/).it's useful to know if you use Hugo to create new content from the command line.
+{{% /warning %}}